Entrepreneur Motivation Series – How To Be a Successful Entrepreneur When You’re Busy

 2. Create Time by Waking Up Early & Showing Respect

 Want to know whom you’ll find in the gym working out at 6:00 AM?
-Movement makers like Terri Broussard, a lobbyist and social impact strategist for the American Heart Association!
+Movement makers like Terri Broussard, an industry leading lobbyist and social impact strategist!

 In other words, it comes down to perception.
 People spend a considerable amount of time “worrying” about the lack of time!
 This is time that could have been spent doing something.